top of page

 Vegan Kitchari

-Kitchari is a traditional Indian dish that one of my favorite roommates introduced me to.
+Kitchari is a traditional Indian dish that one of my favorite DC roommates introduced me to.
 It is often described as a dish that can help the digestive system press the reset button.
 It is a flavorful rice and bean dish, sometimes with a variety of vegetables too.
 This recipe is a very nice base recipe to start with.
 You can also always add vegetables or root vegetables.
 Kitchari is traditionally made with ghee butter, this recipe does not contain animal products.

 Ingredients: